High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people worldwide (

-However, there’s not a lot of evidence to suggest that drinking caffeine regularly can cause a lasting increase (14).
+However, there’s not much evidence to suggest that drinking caffeine regularly can cause a lasting increase (

-If you suspect you’re caffeine-sensitive, cut back to see if it lowers your blood pressure (20).
+Still, if you suspect you’re sensitive to the effects of caffeine, consider cutting back to see if it lowers your blood pressure.

-Bottom Line: Caffeine can cause a short-term spike in blood pressure, although for many people it does not cause a lasting increase.
+Bottom line: Caffeine can cause a short-term spike in blood pressure.
+However, for many people, it does not cause a lasting increase.

 Stress is a key driver of high blood pressure.

-When you experience stress, you might also be more likely to engage in other behaviors, such as drinking alcohol or eating unhealthy food, that can negatively affect blood pressure.
+When you experience stress, you might also be more likely to engage in other behaviors that can adversely affect blood pressure, such as drinking alcohol or eating processed foods (

 Several studies have explored how reducing stress can help lower blood pressure.
 Here are two evidence-based tips to try:

-- Work less: Working a lot, and stressful work situations in general, are linked to high blood pressure (23, 24).
+- Work less: Working a lot and stressful work situations are both linked to high blood pressure (

-While eating massive amounts of chocolate probably won’t help your heart, small amounts may.
+While eating massive amounts of dark chocolate probably won’t help your heart, small amounts may.

-That’s because dark chocolate and cocoa powder are rich in flavonoids, plant compounds that cause blood vessels to dilate (25).
+That’s because dark chocolate and cocoa powder are rich in flavonoids, which are plant compounds that cause blood vessels to dilate.

 For the strongest effects, use non-alkalized cocoa powder, which is especially high in flavonoids and has no added sugars.

-Bottom Line: Dark chocolate and cocoa powder contain plant compounds that help relax blood vessels, lowering blood pressure.
+Bottom line: Dark chocolate and cocoa powder contain plant compounds that help relax blood vessels, which may lower blood pressure.

-If you’re overweight, losing weight can make a big difference for your heart health.
+In people with overweight, losing weight can make a big difference to heart health.

-According to a 2016 study, losing 5% of your body mass could significantly lower high blood pressure (27).
+According to a 2016 study, losing 5% of your body weight could significantly lower high blood pressure (

-Bottom Line: Losing weight can significantly lower high blood pressure.
-This effect is even greater when you exercise.
+Bottom line: Losing weight can significantly lower high blood pressure.
+This effect is even more pronounced when you exercise.